steveschofield/shannon-uncontained/README.md

 ## DevSecOps: Build-time Vulnerability Scanning (Planned)

-Goal: give developers a one-command scan in every build, with fast, deterministic results, clear fail conditions, and evidence-rich reports — all without Docker.
+Goal: give developers a one-command scan in every build, with fast, deterministic results, clear fail conditions, and evidence-rich reports — without requiring Docker (native-first, container optional).

 What we will build